 If you’ve been to a fair number of classes, you probably know more poses and more about them than you think.
 Trust yourself and your knowledge when you’re on the mat.

-I also started to read some yoga books, like Yoga Mind Body and Spirit.
+Read some yoga books, like Yoga Mind, Body & Spirit.
 This book is very helpful for describing the process for getting into each pose and what to focus on once you’re in it.
 It was great for me as a reminder of the alignment and goals of the poses.
 If you’re worried about hurting yourself in self-practice, this book could be the reassurance you need to find yourself on the mat.

-Later, I also got into drawing little sequences for myself or for my class so I knew which poses in particular I wanted to tackle.
-But I had to remind myself it was ok to stray from the plan if I actually wound up wanting to do something else.
+Drawing little sequences for yourself so you know which poses in particular you want to tackle.
+It is ok to stray from the plan if you find your body actually wants to do something else.

 On the topic of listening to your body, be aware of signs of pain.
 In yoga, it’s good to challenge yourself and push yourself.
 Try new poses, new binds, new variations.
 However, it’s also good to stop where you feel resistance.
 You never want to feel real pain in yoga.
 Injuries take a long time to recover from, physically and mentally.